Latest Updates on Graduation Day 2020

 Graduation honors are determined by a student’s cumulative GPA at Finlandia University.
 To achieve graduation honors at the associate degree level, students must have earned a minimum of 30 credits at Finlandia University.
 To achieve graduation honors at the baccalaureate degree level, students must have earned a minimum of 60 credits at Finlandia University.

 The specific academic honor, calculated at the end of the fall semester of the student’s graduation year, is included in the commencement program, and the distinction is displayed on the student’s graduation gown or cap.
 However, the final cumulative GPA determined after all grades are recorded determines the academic honor posted on the student’s transcript.

 APPLICATION FOR GRADUATION

-d submit a graduation application.
+For those graduating spring or summer of 2020, please be aware that you are required to complete and submit a graduation application.
 This application will be audited to verify whether or not you have completed all requirements for graduation.
 These should be returned as soon as possible.
-Students that do not submit this in advance of the January 2017 semester may risk not having all required classes for graduation.
+Students that do not submit this in advance of the January before their last semester may risk not having all required classes for graduation.